davecarter/generator-sui-react/README.md

-# generator-react-component
+# generator-sui-react
-A yeoman generator for react components
+A yeoman generator for Schibsted ReactJS components

 ## Usage
 1. Clone this repository in your local file system